1unar-Eclipse/GalaxiteUtils/README.md

 - **Team UI:** Because Galaxite doesn't have this natively for some reason.
 - **WhereAmIHUD:** Automatically runs `/whereami` on joining any game, and keeps whatever details you want on screen too!

+## Notes
+`/whereami` will be ran a lot, even without the module on.
+This is since it gives a pretty good amount of information; it's one of the key ways for the script to know the game.

 ## Issues
 I'm expecting a lot of desync-related bugs, so please include steps to reproduce anything weird you may find.
 Otherwise, just be clear.